 Heating and hot water

 Repair category 1

 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
-The radiators appear to predate the central heating boiler and are of a slightly older style.
+The central heating boiler is of a slightly older type and a precautionary check by a Gas Safe registered contractor prior to purchase may be prudent.
+Upgrading works may be required in the coming years.